Pistro/bike-routing/postprocessing/README.md

 The required heap size depends on the size of the dataset.
 For the French dataset, we recommend to allow up to 7GB of memory usage (-Xmx7G).

 ### Note
-The interference code requires an osm file that should allow to convert the routes in the results file to a sequance of nodes.
+The interference code requires an osm file that should allow to convert the routes in the results file to a sequence of nodes.